PSLmodels/Tax-Calculator/taxcalc/reforms/REFORMS.md

 // are calendar years.
 Both these primary and secondary key values must be
 // enclosed in quotes (").
 // Policy parameter values are enclosed in single brackets when the parameter
-// is a scalar and encloded in double brackets when the parameter is a vector.
+// is a scalar and enclosed in double brackets when the parameter is a vector.
 // Boolean values are specified as true or false (no quotes; all lowercase).
 {
     "_AMT_tthd": // AMT taxinc threshold separating the two AMT tax brackets